Spent Time Report Filter options

 Just thought about this also, the issue column is nullable, which means there can be time_entries without an issue to query these extra filters off of.

-#10 Updated by Jean Louis about 2 years ago
+#10 Updated by Jean Louis over 2 years ago

 And it should be usefull to have criteria "greater than to" and not only "greater than or equal to", to have list of issues with spent time greater than zero (and not equal to zero) because there are issues with spent time of 0.2 hour for example, thanks.

-#12 Updated by Valdir Stiebe Junior about 1 year ago
+#12 Updated by Valdir Stiebe Junior over 1 year ago

 I suggest that this issue must be split in two feature requests.